 What we like: Lightweight but with a premium Petzl build.

-What we don’t: More expensive than the Arc’teryx C-Quence above but not as versatile.
+What we don’t: More expensive than the Arc’teryx above but not as versatile.

 The Sitta initially was intended to be a superlight alpine climbing and mountaineering harness, but quickly was adopted by high-end sport climbers looking for something light and sleek for sending tough climbs.
 Upon first glance, you’ll probably question how such a dramatically light harness can provide ample support and comfort.
 The answer: “Wireframe technology,” a Petzl innovation that uses parallel strands of strong and ultralight Spectra to distribute the load over the waist belt and leg loops.
-Unlike the BD Solution below, the Sitta offers durability and comfort without the weight or bulk of foam padding.
+As a result, the Sitta offers durability and comfort without the weight or bulk of foam padding.

-Keep in mind that the Sitta isn’t quite as versatile as some of the other harnesses on this list, with its non-adjustable leg loops and minimalist gear loops.
-That said, for alpine rock and sport climbing, it’s one of the best harnesses money can buy.
-It’s shockingly light at just 9.5 ounces (3.6 ounces less than the C-Quence above), surprisingly comfortable, and features practical details like separated gear loops and a leg-loop height adjuster.
-On the flip side, the Sitta is very pricey at $200 and not the best choice comfort-wise for hanging belays.
+Keep in mind that the Sitta isn’t quite as versatile as some of the other designs on this list, with its non-adjustable leg loops and minimalist gear loops.
+That said, for alpine pursuits and sport climbing, it’s one of the best harnesses money can buy.
+It’s shockingly light at just 9.5 ounces (4.4 oz. less than the AR-395a above), surprisingly comfortable, and features practical details like separated gear loops and a leg-loop height adjuster.
+On the flipside, the Sitta is very pricey at $200 and not the best choice comfort-wise for hanging belays.
 Within this category, it’s also worth checking out the Black Diamond Vision (7.9 oz.; $175) and the CAMP Alpine Flash below, which is slightly heavier (10.6 oz.) but a considerable savings at just $80.

 See the Petzl Sitta